jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### II.
 Upload data as a tileset to Mapbox

+Uploading your data as a tileset, rather than directly to a stlye, allows you to add it to maps independantly from a style.
+You could add the same tileset to multiple differnt map, over differnt basemap "styles".
 To add the percentage of renters vs owners data to Mapbox as a tileset, you need to upload it to your account.

 1. Go to your [**Tilesets**](https://studio.mapbox.com/tilesets/){:target="_blank"} page in Mapbox Studio to upload your data.
 2. On your Tilesets page, click the **New tileset** button.
 3. Select the geojson data containing your renters and owners data and upload it to your account.